What you'll learn

 limit to15pm

-(which translates into roughly two calls allowed every four seconds in the cloud), and then save the API proxy. - Execute the
+(which translates into roughly two calls allowed every four seconds in the cloud), and then save and deploy the API proxy. - Execute the

 curl